The Notre Dame Cathedral Tower: Is it worth the climb?

-The term 'Gargoyle' comes from the Latin word 'gurgulio' – having the double meaning both of “throat” and the gurgling noise made by water running through a drain pipe.
-Appropriate for the fact that the purpose of a true gargoyle is to project rain water far from the building through his open mouth.
+The term 'Gargoyle' comes from the Latin word 'gurgulio' – having the double meaning both of 'throat' and the gurgling noise made by water running through a drain pipe.
+This seems appropriate for the fact that the purpose of a true gargoyle is to project rain water far from the building through his open mouth.
 Gothic cathedrals usually required an army of gargoyles to handle the rainwater.

-The fantastic and often weird creatures that often accompany gargoyles on their lofty perch, but usually not serving irrigation purposes, are appropriately called 'grotesques'.
+The fantastic and often weird creatures that often accompany gargoyles on their lofty perch, but don't usually serveirrigation purposes, are appropriately called 'grotesques'.

 Popular history suggests that they were often malicious caricatures of people with whom either the person commissioning the work, or the artist, had a difference of opinion.

-Not knowing the personalities their faces were desigbned to parody, all that we recognise now is what a marvellous foil they make for the city of Paris, over which they stare.
+Not knowing the personalities on which they were modelled one can still recognise that their faces were designed to parody.
+All that we recognise now, is what a marvellous foil they make for the city of Paris over which they stare.